cerplot/luigi/doc/configuration.rst

 Configurable options
 --------------------

-Luigi comes with a lot of configurable options.
+Trun comes with a lot of configurable options.
 Below, we describe each section and the parameters available within it.

 [core]
 ------

-These parameters control core Luigi behavior, such as error e-mails and interactions between the worker and scheduler.
+These parameters control core Trun behavior, such as error e-mails and interactions between the worker and scheduler.

 autoload_range
   .. versionadded:: 2.8.11

   If false, prevents range steps from autoloading.
-They can still be loaded using ``--module luigi.tools.range``.
+They can still be loaded using ``--module trun.tools.range``.
 Defaults to true.
 Setting this to true explicitly disables the deprecation warning.

 default_scheduler_host